 - Value Capture: On average, the security deposit plus a monthly rental fee is €20.
 More expensive items in the bundle will lead to a higher rental fee (Dlulukaloo, 2021).

-Dlulukaloo’s rental model optimises the use of existing resources and assets (Tukker, 2015).
+- No ownership: Dlulukaloo’s rental model optimises the use of existing resources and assets (Tukker, 2015).
 It can be considered to be a good sufficiency initiative - enabling consumers and society to make do with less (Bocken & Short, 2016).

 Business model experimentation practices: